https-sam/Dockerized-React-SQL/README.md

 > :warning: env file present in /server, which only contains default credentials.
-However, it should generally be avoided when it contains sensitive information.
+However, it should generally be avoided when it contains sensitive information like API keys.